Adapted from Jen Stewart’s creation in the orchard’s kitchens. The curry in this soup brings an unexpected zing to the apples.

 In a blender, puree until smooth.
 Add cider (and/or cream) to thin to desired consistency.

-Garnish with sour cream, yogurt, or crème fraiche and a sprig of basil.
+Garnish with sour cream, or crème fraiche and a sprig of basil or sprinkling of micro greens.

 Note: Freezes beautifully.